uw-comphys/openccm/publications/2403_JOSS/paper.md

 For ``OpenFOAM``, two sub-directories are required:

 1) The `constant/` directory, which contains the mesh information in ASCII format,
-2) A directory containing the simulation results will be used to create the compartmental model saved in ASCII format.
+2) A directory containing the simulation results, which will be used to create the compartmental model saved in ASCII format.

-The path to the solution directory is specified in the `OpenCCM` configuration file and the `constant/` directory is assumed to be in the same parent folder.
-The `OpenCCM` software will create several output directories: `log/`, which contains detailed debugging information (if enabled); `cache/`, which contains intermediary files; and `output_ccm/`, which contains both simulation results of the compartmental model (in various user-specified formats) and `ParaView` files for visualization.
+The path to the solution directory is specified in the `OpenCCM` configuration file and the `constant/` directory is assumed to be in the same parent folder. `OpenCCM` will create several output directories: `log/`, which contains detailed debugging information (if enabled); `cache/`, which contains intermediary files; and `output_ccm/`, which contains both simulation results of the compartmental model (in various user-specified formats) and `ParaView` files for visualization.

 A sample config file, `CONFIG`, which outlines the available parameters, is included in the main directory.
 An excerpt of it, showing the compartmental modeling parameters, is shown below.